LCC-CIT/CS296N-CourseMaterials/Labs/Lab03-Authentication+Authorization/Lab3Instructions-authentication-athorization.md

 1. In the "online text" for the Moodle assignment:
     - Report of what you did in part 1.
     - Paste a link to your GitHub repository and branch for part 2.
-2. Upload the code review document containing a review of your code.

 ------